xddxdd/blog/source/_posts/en/article/modify-website/go-bird-looking-glass.lantian/index.md

 - Query history on the right of the page

 I don't implement these features since I don't need them.
-For example, I simply set Bird-lgproxy to listen on a specific network interface, and use this as a way of source restriction.
+For example, I simply set Bird-lgproxy to listen on a specific network interface and use this as a way of source restriction.

 Demonstration
 -------------